UTS-eResearch/datacrate/spec/0.2/data_crate_specification_v0.2.md

 The version number above will be incremented if there are breaking changes from 0.2.1, edits for clarity and more detail will not be considered a new version.

-Please give feeback via github issues or a pull request.
+Please give feedback via github issues or a pull request.

 The samples and [examples](#Examples) here have not been exhaustively verified, and there may be some inconsistencies between this spec and the associated files, such as the